 Your choices of Omis activities

 This town is home to a wide array of outdoor adventure activities.
 Start with lovely Omis beach for those who want to lay in the sun.
-The more adventurous souls, the area offers biking, mountain biking, ziplining, boating, kayaking, river rafting, canyoning, rock-climbing, hiking, camping, and fishing.
+For the more adventurous souls, the area offers biking, mountain biking, ziplining, boating, kayaking, river rafting, canyoning, rock-climbing, hiking, camping, and fishing.
 We could not believe all this little place has to offer.
 As Croatia grows in tourism, we can see the town being a popular tourist destination.

-Add to that a quaint, well preserved old town full of locals passing their day.
+Add to that a quaint, well-preserved old town full of locals passing their day.
 The varied paths were full of colorful flowers and charm in early November.
 There were many restaurants, but it just still gave off a sense of authenticity that tourism hadn’t quite taken over yet.